evalops/cursor-triplane/README.md

 ## Roadmap

 - Integrate semantic code search using a production-grade embedding model.
-- Replace the stub model sampler with a vLLM or serve-hosted policy endpoint.
+- Replace the stub sampler with a production vLLM deployment and wire in live checkpoints.
-- Wire reward streaming to an external registry (e.g., ClickHouse + S3 checkpoint sync).
+- Wire reward streaming to an external registry (e.g., ClickHouse + S3 checkpoint sync) for online PPO.